How to Overcome Impostor Syndrome Easily

 Then again, you may be framing your success in terms of their success.
 As long as you keep doing that, you’ll never feel truly accomplished.
 To quote Max Ehrmann’s 1927 poem Desiderata, “If you compare yourself with others, you may become vain and bitter; for always there will be greater and lesser persons than yourself.”

-If you feel like even your tiniest mistakes sets the wheels of the apocalypse in motion, that’s another sign of impostor syndrome.
+If you feel like even your tiniest mistakes set the wheels of the apocalypse in motion, that’s another sign of impostor syndrome.

-Think of your mistakes as stepping stones, rather than obstacles, to success.
+Think of your mistakes as stepping stones rather than obstacles to success.
 Mistakes are a sign that you’re trying to grow outside of your comfort zone.
-Even in the unfortunate event that you end up going several steps backwards because you did something wrong, you still have the choice to get up and move forward again.
+Even in the unfortunate event that you end up going several steps backward because you did something wrong, you still have the choice to get up and move forward again.

 If you decide to move forward, keep in mind that you don’t need to walk the same road you did before.
 What’s important is that you keep walking.